 With a mid-century interior that oozes glamour and style, attention to detail is everything at this private members’ club – and the lighting scheme is no exception.
 Our role in the fit-out was to realise and technically execute March & White’s interior design concept.

-The lighting design has been considered at every level across the space.
-For example, in the Causerie room the lighting of vertical surfaces, such as the credenzas and artwork, combines with accent illumination in the window bays and stylish floor-standing lamps, to balance the light and create contrast in what could otherwise appear as a dark space.
-In the reception, cool white light complements the silver leaf ceiling detail that’s home to a Murano glass chandelier, and to level out the height of the lobby, lighting has been incorporated into the rectangular-shaped feature wall and joinery.
+The lighting design has been considered at every level throughout.
+For example, in the Causerie room, where illuminated vertical surfaces – such as the credenzas and artwork – combine with accent lighting in the window bays and stylish floor-standing lamps to balance the light and create contrast in what could otherwise appear a dark space.
+In the reception, cool white light complements the silver leaf ceiling detail that is home to a Murano glass chandelier, and to level out the height of the lobby, lighting has been incorporated into the rectangular-shaped feature wall and joinery.

 Images: © SUSD